 He was the interviewer/field producer for the documentary, "Louder Than Love: The Grande Ballroom Story," a film on historic rock venue The Grande Ballroom and its influence on rock and roll music.
 The film was awarded an Emmy in 2016 and has been to over 35 festivals from Detroit to LA and London to Australia.
 In 2015, Schmitt also created a full length archery focused DVD for F&W Media and several online shareable videos for Field & Stream.

-He recently received a grant from the Open Society Foundation to focus on a documentary on the open access movement.
-The documentary will be in production in 2017 and will be released in September, 2018.
+Schmitt recently received a grant from the Open Society Foundation to focus on a documentary on the lucrative nature of academic publishing and need for open access to research.
+The documentary, Paywall: The Business of Scholarship, will be released in September, 2018.

-Before coming to Clarkson, Schmitt was associate professor, program director of communication studies and co-director of documentary studies at Green Mountain College in Vermont.
+Before coming to Clarkson, Schmitt was associate professor and program director of communication studies and co-director of the documentary studies program at Green Mountain College in Vermont.